-Until now, the query results presented in the datasheets you have worked with have displayed data from only one table.
+Until now, the datasheets you have worked with have displayed data from only one table.
 There will be times when you need to view data contained in different tables within the same database.
-Multi-table queries allow you to do this.
+Queries allow you to do this.

 Choosing Fields to Include in a Query